zushenyan/eng-note/linking-words/README.md

 - On/To the contrary
   - `The problem hasn't disappeared.
 On the contrary, it's worsening.`
   - `Experts perdicted the economy would collapse, but, to the contrary, it continuse to do well.`
+- Therefore
+  - `We were unable to get funding and therefore had to abandon the project.`
+- Consequently
+  - `I was very worried, and consequently I couldn't concentrate.`
+  - `The population has increased.
+Consequently, the government is going to build more houses.`
+  - `The population has increased; consequently, the government is going to build more houses.`
+- As a result
+  - `The population has increased.
+As a result, the government is going to build more houses.`
+- Thus
+  - `The population has increased.
+Thus, the government is going to build more houses.`